aneoconsulting/ArmoniK/infrastructure/README.md

 ## Kubectl <a name="kubectl"></a>

+The Kubernetes CLI (kubectl), allows you to run commands against Kubernetes clusters.
 You must use a [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) version that is within one minor version difference of your cluster.
 For example, a v1.23 client can communicate with v1.22, v1.23, and v1.24 control planes.
 Using the latest compatible version of kubectl helps avoid unforeseen issues.

 ```bash
 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"